andres-root/AIND/Therm1/Week0/Project/README.md

 A: Constraint Propagation reduces the number of possibilitites by combining the strategies.

 We just need the necessary information to solve the  diagonals.
-By addig the diagonal units and peers we can now use constraint propagation to solve the sudoku with this new restriction.
+By adding the diagonal units and peers we can now use constraint propagation to solve the sudoku with this new restriction.
 But, how?

 In order to solve a normal sudoku we need to create a good representation of the information needed to solve the puzzle.